bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 combined with other simple textual features, they find a tendency toward repetition in self-referential or psychologically oriented narratives and argue for its role as conscious stylistic innovation within East Asian literary modernity.
-This finding, which holds across distinct, but interrelated national literary contexts, shows how quantitative methods can contribute to translingual comparison.
+This finding, which holds across distinct but interrelated national literary contexts, shows how quantitative methods can contribute to translingual comparison.
 It also offers an opportunity to reflect on the longer history of linguistic measures of redundancy,